How to Use Data to Make Your Law Business Better

 A recent Georgetown Law report highlighted the challenges in attempting to boost growth and law firm productivity.

-This chapter explores how organizing billing data into a standardized system like the Uniformed Task-Based Management System (UTBMS) allows law firms and clients alike to improve their financial performance.
+This article explores how organizing billing data into a standardized system like the Uniformed Task-Based Management System (UTBMS) allows law firms and clients alike to improve their financial performance.

 A Brief History of UTBMS Codes and LEDES Invoices